MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 6. When the installer starts, accept the terms of the agreement to continue.

 7. When prompted by the installer, choose installation option `2` and follow the onscreen installer prompts.
-This will install a remote grid node.
+This installs a remote grid node.

 8. Enter the directory path in which to install.
-If you will be keeping an older version of DeployR on this same machine for the purposes of migrating data, for example, then be sure to install this version in its own directory.
+If you are keeping an older version of DeployR on this same machine for the purposes of migrating data, for example, then be sure to install this version in its own directory.

 <br>
 <br>